 - Official Transcripts - Please have your school send your official transcript to the UNM Admissions Office directly.
 If you have completed college courses, please have each college send official transcripts as well.
 Admission is provisional until the Admissions Office receives a complete, final and official transcript verifying graduation or completion.
 Transcripts must be in a sealed envelope from the issuing college / school, or transmitted through an accepted provider.

-- Standardized Test Scores - ACT or SAT scores should be sent from the testing service.
+- Standardized Test Scores - ACT or SAT scores are not required to be considered for admission but may be helpful in some cases.
+If you choose to provide scores, they should be sent from the testing service, however scores reported on the high school transcript will be accepted.
 Be sure to designate UNM as one of the schools to which scores should be sent when you take the test.
 Only your highest ACT Composite or SAT Total score (Critical Reading + Mathematics) will be used for admission and scholarship purposes, be sure to have all your scores sent to the Admissions Office so that we can use the best score available.
 UNM’s ACT Code is 2650; UNM’s SAT Code is 4845.
-Applicants who have graduated from high school more than five years ago may submit COMPASS scores in lieu of an SAT or ACT score.
+Applicants who have graduated from high school more than five years ago may submit Accuplacer scores in lieu of an SAT or ACT score.

 - Reconsideration - Applicants not offered admission may request reconsideration of their application with new or additional information.
 Updated or more recent transcripts, new or additional test scores, recommendations, written statements from the applicant or other considerations should be included with the applicant’s request for reconsideration.